-Rental protection policies can be implemented in the short term to ensure basic protections are in place.
+Tenant protection and rental protection policies are two actions that the City can implement in the short term to ensure basic protections are in place.

 Over the medium term, the City can create a more robust rental use zoning policy that integrates elements of inclusionary zoning, density bonusing, and rental protection policies.
 A rental use zoning policy creates conditions for lots with existing purpose-built rental housing to ensure that those lots remain rental over the long term.
 This type of policy is most effective when it is accompanied by density bonusing and other provisions to encourage greater supply of rental housing.

-ACTIONS IMPLEMENTATION TIMELINE ACTION 2.2.1 Increase awareness amongst renters and landlords in West Kelowna of existing tenancy policies and protections through a communications campaign.
-Short term ACTION 2.2.2 Develop a rental protection policy that sets requirements for rental replacements and strata conversions to ensure no net loss of rental.
+Actions Implementation Timeline Action 2.2.1 Create a tenant protection policy that requires notice, compensation, and supports for renters experiencing major renovation or redevelopment.
+It may also outline provisions for where First-Right-of-Refusal may be appropriate in new developments.
+Short term Action 2.2.2 Increase awareness of the tenant protection policy and tenant rights amongst renters in West Kelowna through a communications campaign.
+Short term Action 2.2.3 Develop a rental protection policy that sets requirements for rental replacements and strata conversions to ensure no net loss of rental.
 This policy can consider affordability provisions and right-of-first refusal for existing tenants.
-Short term ACTION 2.2.3 Create a rental use zoning policy for lots with purpose-built rental buildings that integrates the rental protection policy provisions and density bonusing for market and non-market rental.
-This policy would build on the lessons learned from Strategy 1.1 and 2.1 and work to leverage existing purpose-built rental housing to expand rental stock over time.
-Medium term, to long term
+Short term Action 2.2.4 Create a rental use zoning policy for lots with purpose-built rental buildings that integrates the rental protection policy provisions and density bonusing for market and non-market rental.
+This policy would build on the lessons learned from Strategy 1.1 and 2.1, as well as the rental protection policy in Action 2.3.3 and work to leverage existing purpose-built rental housing to expand rental stock over time.
+Medium to long term